 Thus, our legal system has the inherent capability to be used by some as a weapon, not as a shield.
 There are times when we must stand on principle, and not cave under any circumstances, to make sure wrongs are righted, justice prevails and positive precedent is set for future generations.

 The issues that I encounter in a commercial context rarely fit any of these categories.
 They are usually legal disputes that should be assessed with a few mitigating factors in mind:

 Legal costs and expenses.
 How much will proving you are “right” cost?
 Absent one of the reasons above, is it worth it?
 I’ve seen many come up empty.

 Opportunity costs.
 What is the true cost of litigation, in terms of time, money and human capital?
-Is 50% today better than 25% three years from now?
-How about zero %?
+Is 50 percent today better than 25 percent three years from now?
+How about zero percent?

 Finality.
 How do you measure the value of having a disruptive controversy removed from your life?
 What is the cost of that?
 A heart attack …?

 Well, you probably guessed that I didn’t take the case.
 I realized that my potential client was just angry, not principled.

 I’m sure that I’ll see him some day down at the courthouse; a place where guys like him spend a lot of time.